 - 73% of Millennials will share content if it makes them laugh.

-- 64% of Millennials will respond to content that is “thought provoking or intelligent.”
+- 64% of Millennials will respond to content that is “thought-provoking or intelligent.”

 - 63% of Millennials respond positively when the content they receive is tailored to their cultural interests, and 54% respond positively when the content they receive is tailored to their age.

 The problem is that most alumni offices aren’t structured to be content creators.
-We hire generalists who can plan reunions, organize networking events, coordinate mentoring, plan alumni trips and career services programs, among many other responsibilities.
-We hire based upon the skills necessary to execute legacy programming needs.
+We hire generalists who can plan reunions, organize networking events, coordinate mentoring, and plan alumni trips and career services programs, among many other responsibilities.
+We hire based on the skills necessary to execute legacy programming needs.
 It’s not often practical to hire specialists with persuasive writing, video production or social media skills.

 Most content creation has been the domain of the university relations/marketing or similar department.
-However their focus is not specifically to engage alumni but to craft and maintain the institution’s brand and narrative for a much broader audience.
+However, their focus is not specifically to engage alumni but to craft and maintain the institution’s brand and narrative for a much broader audience.